My Friend Pedro: Reception

 My Friend Pedro received "generally favorable reviews" according to review aggregator Metacritic.
 IGN's Mitchell Saltzman reviewed it with an 8.5/10 score, saying it "simply feels great to play", while noting that the campaign has little replay value.

 The game was nominated for "Fresh Indie Game" with DeadToast Entertainment at The Game Awards 2019.

 Television series

-On July 2, 2020, Legendary Television, Dmitri M. Johnson’s DJ2 Entertainment, David Leitch, and Derek Kolstad will produce a R-rated half-hour dramedy television series adaptation of the game with Kolstad set as the showrunner.
+On July 2, 2020, Legendary Television, it was announced that Dmitri M. Johnson’s DJ2 Entertainment, David Leitch, and Derek Kolstad will produce a R-rated half-hour dramedy television series adaptation of the game with Kolstad set as the showrunner.